-Even if some or all of your student loans are federal, they still represent money that has been lent to you and they do affect your credit.
+Regardless of the type of loan you have, all student loans represent money that has been lent to you and affect your credit.

-If you’re handling your student loans well, that can lead to the establishment of good credit.
-Which, in turn, means you can pay less for all those other life goals you might have, such as buying a home or exploring the world for cheap using credit card travel rewards.
-All because you’re building up your credit score with student loan payments.
+If you’re handling your student loans well by making minimum payments every month, that can build a positive credit history.
+In turn, that means you can pay less for other life goals you might have, such as buying a home or getting a car loan.

-Just remember, your credit and credit score are both positively and negatively affected by your student loans, depending on how you’re handling repayment.
-So when asking yourself, “do student loans affect credit?” always know that the answer is a resounding “yes!”
+Your credit report and credit score are both positively and negatively affected by your student loans, depending on how you’re handling repayment.
+This includes parents of college students who use Parent PLUS loans.

 Let’s dive into the how and why student loans affect your credit score.

 There is some good that comes with student loans.
 When you pay them on time and make at least the minimum payments, you build your credit score with a positive credit history.
 Here are a few good ways student loans can help you.